TL;DR: Yes, cold sores are herpes. And yes, they can spread to the genitals, which means they can become genital herpes.

 According to the Centers for Disease Control and Prevention, cases of genital herpes derived from HSV-1 are rising.
 However, the CDC also reported that the national percentage of people with HSV-2 (the strain that's usually responsible for genital herpes) declined between 2007 and 2010.

 But — and this is a big but — there appears to be a vast difference in the ability to be transmitted between the two strains.
 In 2013, the Hairpin published an essay that explains the myriad difficulties surrounding a herpes diagnosis.
 A person with oral HSV-2 likely has genital herpes, the essay said, and runs a higher risk of passing the virus along, even when they're not showing symptoms.

-HSV-1 is far more difficult to spread mouth-to-mouth than it is genital-to-genital, as Dr. H. Hunter Handsfield of the University of Washington Center for AIDS and STD told the Hairpin.
+HSV-1 is far more difficult to spread genital-to-genital than it is mouth-to-mouth, as Dr. H. Hunter Handsfield of the University of Washington Center for AIDS and STD told the Hairpin.
 Those who have HSV-1 genital herpes are not only less likely to have another outbreak, but unlikely to spread it to their partners.
 According to the essay, they almost never do.

 Why are some doctors weary of herpes testing?
 There are many reasons why most doctors don't automatically test for herpes in the course of a standard STI screening.
 Indeed, the CDC doesn't recommend screening for people who have never shown symptoms.
 Why?
 There are many answers to that question, including (but not limited to) the potential for mental trauma, the risk of false positives and the fact that there's no cure.
 The waters around herpes are muddy, and while a person who's been exposed to the virus has should get tested, they should also remember that herpes isn't a death sentence, and a cold sore isn't necessarily an indication of an STI.